 The trigger master features two main data blocks, named 'static data block' and 'dynamic data block' in the following.
 They are implemented in the firmware as block-RAM.
-In addition, there is the so-called 'FTU list', which is generated only on request ('ping FTUs' command).
-If any of these blocks is sent to the main control (either automatically or on demand), a header with a size of eleven words is added.
-This header is identical for all data blocks and contains solely read-only information: the FTM board ID (57-bit Xilinx device DNA [5, 6, 7, 8]), a firmware ID and the readings of the trigger counter and time stamp counter.
-The header structure is summarized in table 4.1.
+In addition, there is the so-called 'FTU list', which is filled only on request ('ping FTUs' command).
+If any of these blocks is sent to the FTMcontrol (either automatically or on demand), a header with a size of 14 words is added, and the whole data package is put between a start and an end delimiter (see table 4.1).
+The header is identical for all data blocks and contains solely read-only information: the type and length of the package, the FTM status, the FTM board ID (57-bit Xilinx device DNA [5, 6, 7, 8]), a firmware ID and the readings of the trigger counter and time stamp counter (see table 4.2).